Oak Harbor Public Records Directory

 Criminal Records

-Criminal records in Island County encompass felony, misdemeanor, traffic offenses, and the sex offender registry.
+Criminal records in Island County cover felony, misdemeanor, traffic offenses, and the sex offender registry.
 The Island County Sheriff's Office and local police departments maintain these records, while the Washington State Patrol provides background checks statewide.
 Residents can request criminal background checks through the Washington Access to Criminal History (WATCH) system, which provides information on convictions and pending charges.

 Public Records Access